The Role of Zero Trust Network Architecture in CCIE Security Certification

 • Logging all access attempts

-• Enforcing granular controls for sensitive data
+• Enabling granular controls for sensitive data

 • Monitoring and auditing user activity